RaulTheViking/Katas/README.md

 # Katas
 A compilation of every kata I have completed.

-Tests have been done using Jest.
+Tests have been done using Jest on JavaSript and JUnit for Java.